 People tend to flip out when they see power numbers on a car.
-Seven-hundred horsepower this, 450 foot pounds of torque that, people claiming that “There ain’t no replacement for displacement!”
+Seven-hundred horsepower this, 450 lb-ft of torque that, people claiming that “There ain’t no replacement for displacement!”
 It isn’t just car buyers that are hopped-up over the whole power figure craze — it seems like every time we turn on the tube there’s some automaker boasting about how their latest offering sports a gazillion stampeding horses and that to have a real truck it has to have the torque to haul a concrete cesspool.
 But everyone should probably calm down, since 90% of the people who end up buying these cars are not going to be able to utilize this raw strength regularly as they are likely to be stuck in traffic more times than naught.

 As car buyers, we need to understand that power does not always constitute enjoyment.
 Sure, the rush of hammering the throttle on the 467 horsepower Lexus RC F was an undeniable adrenaline trip, but the driving experience cannot merely be summed up by this one simple slice of the pie.